-Mitigating vehicular impacts at the intersection of Harry Thomas Way and Eckington Place, via converting the intersection to an all-way stop sign or similar improvement.
-The actual mitigation measure will be finalized with DDOT in coordination with the Mid-City East Livability Study's recommendations for Eckington Place.

-- Funding the installation of a Capital Bikeshare station within the NoMa Green Park or fund the expansion of the existing station located at Q Street and Eckington Place, NE. - Implementing the TDM plan detailed in the body of the report, which includes establishing TDM leaders, providing transit information and an electronic message screen in each residential lobby, unbundling the parking from leasing costs, car-sharing parking spaces, bicycle parking and a bicycle maintenance facility.
+- Mitigating vehicular impacts at the intersection of Harry Thomas Way and Eckington Place, via converting the intersection to an all-way stop sign or similar improvement.
+The actual mitigation measure will be finalized with DDOT in coordination with the Mid-City East Livability Study's recommendations for Eckington Place. - Funding the installation of a Capital Bikeshare station within the NoMa Green Park or funding the expansion of the existing station located at Q Street and Eckington Place, NE. - Implementing the TDM plan detailed in the body of the report, which includes establishing TDM leaders, providing transit information and an electronic message screen in each residential lobby, unbundling the parking from leasing costs, car-sharing parking spaces, and bicycle parking.